jaittola/minesweeper/README.md

 This is a simple version of the Minesweeper game that was made well-known by Microsoft Windows 3.

+To see this game in action, go to http://jaittola.github.io/minesweeper/

 ## Overview

 This version of Minesweeper has been implemented with ClojureScript.